Quality Improvement Experiential Student Training (QuEST) Program

 Click here to download the QuEST Student Resource Package.

 The QuEST Student Resource Package includes links to guides and articles about QIPS, scholarly communication, as well as opportunities to present/publish from within U of T and other organizations.
-QuEST program participants can request the attachments described in the package by contacting Adrienne Mapp (mam.researchprojects@utoronto.ca).
+QuEST program participants can request the attachments described in the package by contacting the QuEST Administrator (mam.researchprojects@utoronto.ca).

 Frequently Asked Questions